jepugs/fn-cl-early/README.md

 ;; do evaluates a series of expressions in order
 (do
   (print "What's up, world?")
-  ;; the String command creates a string from its arguments (print (String "Two plus two is " (+ 2 2)))
+  ;; String creates a string from its arguments
+  (print (String "Two plus two is " (+ 2 2)))
   (print "Goodbye, globe!"))